 “He who sings songs to a heavy heart is like him who lays off a garment in cold weather and like vinegar upon soda.”

 We love music.

 Music is an incredibly powerful force.
-Few things move us like music.
+Few things move people like music.

-For instance, I grew up with the music of Ray Charles but you’ll never hear me sing “Born to Lose.”
-That song is scripturally inaccurate and when sung will become a self-fulfilling prophecy for you if you let that get seeded in your subconscious.
+For instance, I grew up with the music of Ray Charles.
+I like Ray Charles but there are some songs I won’t listen to.
+One of them is called: “Born to Lose.”
+That song is scripturally inaccurate and could become a self-fulfilling prophecy for you.

 Listen to music that will inspire you.
 Our morning playlist alone includes:

 Just Can’t Stop Praising His Name by Ron Kenoly